napalm-automation/napalm-automation.github.io/_posts/2017/2017-09-06-napalm-logs-released.md

 extend its capabilities and facilitate the reception of the syslog messages from various different sources.

-As we know very well, the syslog messages are simply bulks of text and they don't have the same format or structure across the network operating systems, though they do share something essential: a notification.
-This is the way the network device tries to communicate with you and inform you of an event.
+syslog messages are simple chunks of text which don't confirm to the same format or structure across network operating systems. syslogs do however have something in common, they are notifications of events occurring on the device.
+This is the way the network device communicates back about what is going on.

-For example, the following syslog message is a notification received from a Juniper device, when a BGP neighbor a number of prefixes above the threshold, and the neighbor has been torn down:
+For example, the following syslog message is a notification received from a Juniper device.
+The event occurring is a bgp neighbor receiving more prefixes than is configured to be allowed, once the threshold is breached the neighbor has been torn down:

 ```text
 <149>Jun 21 14:03:12  vmx01 rpd[2902]: BGP_PREFIX_THRESH_EXCEEDED: 192.168.140.254 (External AS 4230): Configured maximum prefix-limit threshold(140) exceeded for inet4-unicast nlri: 141 (instance master)
 ```

-A similar notification, from an IOS-XR device, has a totally different form, but the device is communicating exactly the same notification:
+A similar notification, from a Cisco IOS-XR device, has a totally different form, but the device is communicating exactly the same notification:

 ```text
 <149>2647599: xrv01 RP/0/RSP1/CPU0:Mar 28 15:08:30.941 UTC: bgp[1051]: %ROUTING-BGP-5-MAXPFX : No. of IPv4 Unicast prefixes received from 192.168.140.254 has reached 94106, max 12500
 ```

-The same notification from a Cisco Nexus, or Arista EOS, and so on, has a different structure, although the device is sending the same information.
+The same notification from a Cisco NXOS, or Arista EOS device, and so on, has a different structure, although the device is sending the same information.